Thursday, July 4, 2013

 Smallest cinema: Reginald Harding breaks Guinness world record (VIDEO)

-SHELDON, UK -- Reginald Harding, 73, has converted a spare bedroom to accommodate the four-seater cinema in his house in Sheldon, Birmingham; he has created a makeshift movie theatre with big screens, cinema seats and classic projectors,
+SHELDON, UK -- Reginald Harding, 73, has converted a spare bedroom to accommodate the four-seater cinema in his house in Sheldon, Birmingham; he has created a makeshift movie theatre with big screens, cinema seats and classic projectors, setting the new world record for the Smallest cinema,

 Photo: Pensioner Reginald Harding has built the world's smallest cinema in his bedroom.
 Photo: Mathew Growcoot (enlarge photo)